-Precisely when it was built isn’t clear, but it is believed to have been before the mid-13th century.
+Precisely when it was built isn’t clear, but it is believed to have been before the middle of the 13th century.
 You’ll see a marker inside indicating a date of 1248, but that’s not definitive.
 At around that time, it would have been constructed during the peak of a building boom in this eastern part of the Bagan plain that began a century earlier.1

 Based on ruins around it, it was believed to have been part of a monastery, which would have added to the temple’s significance.